NavyaNelluri/Process/README.md

       - Document requirements as user stories in the project management tool (e.g., Jira).
   2. **Prioritize Stories**:
       - Rank stories based on business value and effort estimation.
-      - Use planning poker or T-shirt sizing for effort estimation.
   3. **Create Sprint Backlogs**:
       - Define sprint goals and select stories for the upcoming sprint.
   4. **Tools**:
       - Jira for backlog management.
-      - Confluence for documentation.
+      - Confluence for project technical documentation.

 #### 2.2 Execute the Project Backlog Using Agile Methodology